Tobacco packaging warning messages: Venezuela

-On 24 March 2005, another warning was introduced in every cigarette pack, similar to what was implemented in Brazil: "Este producto contiene alquitrán, nicotina y monóxido de carbono, los cuales son cancerígenos y tóxicos.
+On 24 March 2005, as part of the "Venezuela 100% libre de humo" (100% smoke-free Venezuela) campaign initiated by Hugo Chávez, another warning similar to that of Brazil was introduced: "Este producto contiene alquitrán, nicotina y monóxido de carbono, los cuales son cancerígenos y tóxicos.
 No existen niveles seguros para el consumo de estas sustancias" ("This product contains tar, nicotine and carbon monoxide, which are carcinogenic and toxic.
 There are no safe levels for consumption of these substances").

-The 1978 warning was not removed, so now every cigarette pack contains both warnings (one on each side).

-In addition, since 24 March 2005, as part of the "Venezuela 100% libre de humo" (100% smoke-free Venezuela) campaign, one of the following warnings is randomly printed very prominently, along with a graphical image, occupying 100% of the back of the pack (40% for the text warning and 60% for the image):
+The 1978 warning was not removed, so cigarette packs contains both warnings, one on each side, since then.
+In addition, one of the following warnings with images is randomly printed, occupying 100% of the back of the pack (40% for the text warning and 60% for the image):